Vaccarini-Lorenzo/MagicCalendar/README.md

 # MagicCalendar
-This Obsidian plugin allows to synchronize your calendar of choice with Obsidian.<br>
+AI-Powered Obsidian plugin that leverages natural language processing techniques to find calendar events in Markdown notes, seamlessly synchronizing them with a calendar of choice. <br>
 The plugin is still in beta and at the moment the supported calendars are:
 - Apple Calendar
 - Google Calendar